-GL EITS Service Description Unit of Measure NEBS Schedule 7535 NonServer Hosting - Basic Environmental support for agency-owned non-server equipment (e.g. tape storage devices, network devices), SAN (storage area network), NAS (network attached storage), external storage arrays, etc.).
+GL OCIO Service Description Unit of Measure NEBS Schedule 7535 NonServer Hosting - Basic Environmental support for agency-owned non-server equipment (e.g. tape storage devices, network devices), SAN (storage area network), NAS (network attached storage), external storage arrays, etc.).
 All equipment must be covered with vendor hardware maintenance.
 This service includes air conditioning, fire protection, electrical and backup emergency electrical service, raised flooring and racking to accommodate cabling, and security.
 All system and data management of non-server hosted systems will be the responsibility of the agency that owns the equipment.
 It is billed monthly as incurred.
-Per device per month EITS 7536 Server Hosting - Basic Environmental support for agency-owned servers.
+Per device per month OCIO 7536 Server Hosting - Basic Environmental support for agency-owned servers.
 All equipment must be covered by vendor hardware maintenance.
-Specific monitoring, backup, and disaster recovery plans will be defined in a Service Level Agreement between EITS and the customer agency.
+Specific monitoring, backup, and disaster recovery plans will be defined in a Service Level Agreement between OCIO and the customer agency.
 This service includes air conditioning, cooling equipment for the CPUs, fire protection, electrical and backup emergency electrical service, raised flooring and racking to accommodate cabling, and security.
 All system and data management of basic hosted systems is the responsibility of the agency that owns the equipment.
 It is billed monthly as incurred.
-Per server per month EITS 7537 Server Hosting - Advanced Environmental support for agency-owned servers.
-All equipment must be covered by vendor hardware maintenance.
-Specific monitoring, backup, and disaster recovery plans will be defined in a Service Level Agreement between EITS and the customer agency.
-In addition to basic hosting this service includes: Monitoring - EITS will utilize a centralized monitoring tool to verify systems and/or services are up and running and will establish a notification protocol to alert agency staff of possible down systems.
-OS Security Patch Management - On a regularly scheduled basis EITS will apply critical security patches to each hosted server to ensure protection from OS vulnerabilities.
-Hardware Management - Through alert notification, EITS will manage hardware failures on hosted systems.
-Anti-Virus Management - EITS will provide anti-virus software and utilize a centralized AV console to ensure timely updates to new virus definitions.
-It is billed monthly as incurred.
-Per server per month EITS 7540 UNIX Support EITS provides technical service and support for UNIX servers and related hardware and software.
+Per server per month OCIO 7540 UNIX Support OCIO provides technical service and support for UNIX servers and related hardware and software.
 Services include monitoring, data backup, disaster recovery, and performance tuning.
-Customers interested in hosting UNIX hardware at the EITS Computer Facility should refer to the Server Hosting section of this document.
-It is billed quarterly per L01 budget.
-Per partition per year EITS
+Customers interested in hosting UNIX hardware at the OCIO Computer Facility should refer to the Server Hosting section of this document.
+It is billed quarterly per the legislatively approved (L01) budget.
+Per partition per year OCIO